JosLaw/pt_schedule/README.md

 | Check booking.
 Use key other than y or n | Value error raised | Yes | None
 | Menu choice.
 Use int not in options | Terminal froze | No. Expected error message and exit | Incorrect indentation on error message.
 Corrected.

 The deployed site was shared amongst family and friends to obtain user experience feedback.
 Overall the feedback was positive.
-They were able to follow on app instructions to create a profile and booking successfully.
+There was some confusion in relation to the name format.
+To make it clearer the example has been made clearer in order to be more noticable.
+They were able to follow the rest of the instructions to create a profile and booking successfully.

 ---
 ## **Bugs**